 - What are index funds?

 - How to choose an index fund?

-- Quick word on new Index fund launches (NFO)
+- A quick word on new Index fund launches (NFO)

 What are index funds?